adammish/adammish-web/src/site/poems/2020/05/the-power.md

 I realized what you
 meant a couple weeks back

-when you were talking about sacrafice
+when you were talking about sacrifice

 and the songs that
 echoed long